Encharted Cook

 • 📖 Recipe

-They have the perfect chew and sweetness to be anything you would like them to be.
+These soft sugar cookies have the perfect chew and sweetness to be anything you would like them to be by topping them with colorful sprinkles or rolling them into finely chopped nuts.
 But I think they are at their best just being a delightfully sweet vanilla cookie.

-Here's What You Need For Vanilla Sugar Cookies:
+Here's What You Need to Make Vanilla Sugar Cookies:

 • White Granulated Sugar - Perfect for this cookie, white granulated sugar will provide the right sweetness without too much moisture.